5 Types Of Therapies For Anxiety Disorders

 Another type of animal-assisted therapy includes sessions with a therapy animal like a therapy dog.
 In these cases, the animal has undergone specific therapeutic training.
 They have calm temperaments and are often playful and cuddly.

-Art therapy can be a unique way to release anxiety-related emotions, as it can be challenging to express fear or worry verbally.
-Art therapy allows clients to use various mediums to showcase emotions or relieve tension.
+Art therapy can be a unique way to release anxiety-related emotions, as this type of therapy can be challenging to express fear or worry verbally.
+Art therapy allows clients to use various mediums to showcase their emotions or relieve tension.
 A randomized controlled trial found that art therapy is effective in reducing anxiety symptoms and enhancing quality of life and emotion control.

-Creating art may also build self-esteem.
+Creating art during art therapy may also build self-esteem.
 After you've finished a project, you might feel a sense of accomplishment or pride.
 Your therapist may compliment your pieces and ask you to describe them.

 Art therapy can take place in a group setting or in an individual one-on-one appointment with an art therapist.
 You can also create art at home on your own as a way to cope with distressing emotions or symptoms.

 Exposure therapy is another common type of CBT used to treat anxiety disorders and phobias.
-Exposure therapy often uses a technique called systematic desensitization, in which mental health professionals can use tools such as virtual reality exposure to expose patients to anxiety-provoking stimuli and help gradually reduce their reaction.
+Exposure therapy often uses a therapeutic technique called systematic desensitization, in which therapists can use tools such as virtual reality exposure therapy to expose patients to anxiety-provoking stimuli and help gradually reduce their reaction.

 Cognitive-behavioral therapy can be short-term or long-term.
 Initially, clients may work with their therapist to recognize unwanted thought patterns and draw connections between their thoughts and their behaviors.